starwarsnerd77/Robot-Intelligence-Midterm/README.md

     python3 midterm_problem4.py

 ## Problem 5
+### Part A
+Merits
+1. using reinforcement learning is sometimes simpler than alernatives
+2. using reinforcement learning can adapt given more data
+3. Accidents that result from your code can be blamed on the data shifting liability.
+Demerits
+1. RL is a black box.
+2. It is computationally expensive to train a model
+3. RL can't beat an optimal controls algorithm for a particular task
+### Part B

+    images/5B.png

+Reinforcement learning doesn't need to know the environment while controls does.

 ### Part C

     python3 midterm_problem5.py
+### Part D
+UNFINISHED

 ## Problem 6
 ### Parts A and B and D

     python3 midterm_problem6.py
+### Part C
+Logical applications for this tool are counting people in a line to predict wait times.
+For the emotion part it could detect dangerous situations before they happen.
+Ethically we can all agree that less chaotic crowds and predictable wait times in lines are good things.
+This technology is only better at reading your face then socially inadept people.
+There is only ethical concerns when the technology makes decisions on inaccurate or biased predictions.

+## Problem 7
+UNFINISHED
+## Problem 8
+UNFINISHED

 ## Problem 9 Ethics of Robotics - Open Ended Questions
 1. Many people (particularly those in the robotics industry) believe that